 Dr. Terri Rieger is a developmental optometrist; she provides detailed testing for the diagnosis & treatment of vision problems that often interfere with reading and learning.
 Using the latest technologies and her knowledge from 20 years in practice, Dr. Rieger treats a wide variety of binocular conditions at our Fairbury location.
 She is a member of COVD (College of Optometrists in Vision Development) and OEP (Optometric Extension Program).

 Dr. Janelle Brown treats binocular vision conditions in Pontiac and Fairbury.
 She completed pediatric and vision therapy electives and externships during her education at Illinois College of Optometry.
-She has been doing vision therapy at our practice for the past two years and attends conferences to stay up-to-date on developmental vision techniques.
+She has been doing vision therapy at our practice for the past three years and attends conferences to stay up-to-date on developmental vision techniques.

 Vision therapy makes such a difference in the lives of our patients–in the classroom, in the workforce, and with day-to-day visual tasks.
 We are pleased to offer this specialized treatment, which is often only available in larger cities, to our local communities.